K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 -   [**JavaBuildpack::Component::BaseComponent**](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/extending-base_component.md)**:**
     Base Component is a basic class for all components of the JAVA build pack.
-    Methods for downloading files are provided as parts of component operations..
+    Methods for downloading files are provided as parts of component operations.
     Below is the Base Component class.

   ````